 Economic activity (Table A.1) and population (Table A.2) are the two fundamental drivers of demand for energy services in ETP scenarios.
-These are kept constant across all scenarios as a means of providing a starting point for the analysis, and facilitating the interpretation of the results.
-Under the ETP assumptions, global GDP will more than triple between 2011 and 2050; uncertainty around GDP growth across the scenarios is significant, however.
-The climate change rate in the 6DS, and even in the 4°C Scenario (4DS), is likely to have profound negative impacts on the potential for economic growth.
+These are kept constant across all scenarios as a means of providing a starting point for the analysis and facilitating the interpretation of the results.
+Under the ETP assumptions, global GDP will more than triple between 2017 and 2060; uncertainty around GDP growth across the scenarios is significant, however.
+The climate change rate in the Reference Technology Scenario (RTS) is likely to have profound and unpredictable impacts on the potential for economic growth.
 These impacts are not captured by ETP analysis.
 Moreover, the structure of the economy is likely to have non-marginal differences across scenarios, suggesting that GDP growth is unlikely to be identical even without considering secondary climate impacts.
 The redistribution of financial, human and physical capital will affect the growth potential both globally and on a regional scale.

-Table A.1 Real GDP growth projections in ETP 2014
+Table A.1 Real GDP growth projections in ETP 2017 (assumed identical across scenarios)

-Notes: CAAGR = compounded average annual growth rate; ASEAN = Association of Southeast Asian Nations; growth rates based on GDP in 2012 USD using purchasing power parity terms.
+Notes: CAAGR = compound average annual growth rate; Growth rates based on GDP in United States dollars (USD) in purchasing power parity (PPP) constant 2015 terms.

-Table A.2 Population projections used in ETP 2014
+Table A.2 Population projections used in ETP 2017 (millions)

 Table A.3 Fossil fuel prices by scenario